 Pixel Based Versus List Based Retargeting

-And on the other end of retargeting is using a user or company generated list for retargeting.
-Maybe you have a list of people in your CRM database that could become repeat buyers or maybe they haven’t purchased from you yet and you have a way to segment your purchases from people who abandoned a shopping cart.
-Maybe you purchased a list of emails who fit the demographic profile of individuals you want to get your message in front of.
+On the other end of retargeting, a user or company-generated list is used.
+Maybe you have a list of people in your CRM database who could become repeat buyers, or maybe they haven’t purchased from you yet, and you have a way to segment your purchases from people who abandoned a shopping cart.

-The beauty with list-based retargeting is you then have the opportunity to pick precisely the people you want to reach.
+The beauty of list-based retargeting is that you then have the opportunity to pick precisely the people you want to reach.
 The process of utilizing list-based retargeting varies across the various digital marketing platforms.
-Google Adwords, Facebook, Programmatic Display (CRM Retargeting), and even LinkedIn allows for list-based site retargeting, but the underlying process is relatively the same for each:

-• Choose the platform you want to upload your list to
+- Choose the platform you want to upload your list to

-• Upload your List of Contacts
+- Upload your list of contacts

-• Ensure your Ads and lists comply with the platform standards
+- Ensure your ads and lists comply with the platform standards

-• Launch your campaign
+- Launch your campaign

 Both list-based and pixel-based retargeting lists have their purposes (which we’ll get into later), so it’s usually a good idea to use both.
 But, it’s important to understand both types and how to effectively use them to really get the most out of your retargeting campaigns.